rajath-optit/validate_23_checkpoint-IAM/README.md

    - Allowed from IP range: 10.0.0.0/16
 ```

-### Function: Check if MFA is enabled for SSH access to Bastion Host
+### 15.Function: Check if MFA is enabled for SSH access to Bastion Host
 ```
 15.MFA (Multi-Factor Authentication) to be enabled for SSH access to Bastion Host MFA is enabled for SSH access to Bastion Host for IAM user: example_user MFA is not enabled for SSH access to Bastion Host for IAM role: example_role
 ```

-### Function: Check if MFA is enabled for SSH access to all production servers
+### 16.Function: Check if MFA is enabled for SSH access to all production servers
 ```
 16.MFA (Multi-Factor Authentication) to be enabled for SSH access to all Production Servers.
 MFA is enabled for SSH access to production server for IAM user: example_user MFA is not enabled for SSH access to production server for IAM role: example_role
 ```

-### Function: Check if access to Bastion Host is limited via VPN only
+### 17.Function: Check if access to Bastion Host is limited via VPN only
 ```
 17.Access to Bastion Host should be limited via VPN ONLY.
 Checking Bastion Host access...